nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 {% endhighlight %}

 Its best to make this change permanent by adding it to your `.bashrc` file.

+# Data storage

+The first place to store large data files is in your `short` folder, located at \\\\

+To transfer data between short on raijin to your local computer you use `rsync`.
+I don't have any large input files, but I do have to download some large result files, saved on to my short folder.
+To transfer a file from your `short` folder to you local machine, naviagate to the local folder you want to hold the file the type

+For longer term storage, the user guide recommends massdata because it is backed up.

 # Running jobs